garciagimenezangel/Python/ESYRCE/kLAB pipeline/README.md

-Data processing pipeline:
+Data processing for k.LAB:

-1: Filter data by spatial extent: run filterDataByExtent.py, for layers z28 and z30
+1: Process the ESYRCE land cover codes, so that they can be ingested by k.LAB: run processESYRCEcodes.py

-2: Process the ESYRCE land cover codes, so that they can be ingested by k.LAB: run processESYRCEcodes.py
+2: Split the shapefiles by year: run splitByYear.py

-3: Split the shapefiles by year: run splitByYear.py
+3: Rasterize

 4: Go to k.LAB and annotate the data